 Specify the name, type, and visibility of a server configuration

 In the left-hand pane that lists all the existing server configurations, click Add and select Local or mounted folder in the popup menu.

-Click the Use as Default toolbar button to have JetBrains Rider silently apply the current configuration in the following cases:
+Click the Use as Default to have JetBrains Rider silently apply the current configuration when publishing ASP.NET Core applications.